jomjol/AI-on-the-edge-device-docs/docs/ROI-Configuration.md

 ### Digits
-For the Digital Meters it is a little bit more complicated, as there are different options of digital models which can be choosen.
+For the Digit Meters it is a little bit more complicated, as there are different options of digit models which can be choosen.

 #### Correct Size for ROI
 First of all, choose the right size of the ROI.